Let me guess…

 4. Minimal Start-Up & Operational Costs

-Compared to other business models, affiliate marketing is the one with the lowest startup and operational costs…
+Compared to other business models, affiliate marketing has the lowest startup and operational costs…

 As a matter of fact, if you utilize the right digital marketing assets and traffic generation methods (e.g. YouTube + Content Marketing), you could be able to launch and run an affiliate business without spending a single dime.